 “Our ‘embabies’ arrived at our clinic in December 2017.
 We expect to have our first frozen embryo transfer in January 2018.
 It’s amazing to think that less than one year from submitting our initial application we could be pregnant with our adopted child!

 “We eagerly await the day of our transfer.
 We are eagerly awaiting the day we can feel them kick as my belly grows.
 We are eagerly awaiting the day we can hold them in our arms.
 We are eagerly awaiting the day we can tell them how much God loves them.”

-UPDATE: Ellen and Tim did have their first FET in early 2018, but it was unsuccessful.
-They had two embryos remaining.
-After taking a doctor recommended break and spending some time healing, they decided to move forward with a second transfer with their last remaining embryos.
-This time, their transfer was a success and their son, Ryan, was born March 2019!
+UPDATE: We did have our first FET in early 2018, but it was unsuccessful.
+We had two embryos remaining.
+After taking a doctor-recommended break and spending some time healing, we decided to move forward with a second transfer with our last remaining embryos.
+This time, the transfer was a success and our son, Ryan, was born March 2019!

 In December of 2020, God saw fit to bless us with a biological baby boy.
 It thrills me to think how it was not that we ultimately could not have a biological child, it was that Ryan was so obviously supposed to be part of our family and that his life is such an incredible blessing to us and everyone around him.

 We are grateful for Nightlight’s Snowflakes program, and how God used them to bring us Ryan and the other three children we will not get to hold on this side of eternity.
 We are grateful to the donor family who entrusted us with the gift of these four children.